Thinking about starting pilot training and want to minimise the reliance on pilot training loans?

 I could be wrong, but I do not believe there were any ATPL scholarships in the UK in 2020?
 That said, organisations like the Air Cadets, Honorable Company of Air Pilots and Air League have various flying scholarships.
 Check them out and try to make use of them.

 Through the Air Cadets and the Honorable Company of Air Pilots, I had my PPL and my first 50hours flight training completely free.
-Have a look at these organisation for grants for pilot training in the UK.
+Have a look at these organisations for grants for pilot training in the UK.

 Mistake #4: Not considering government-funded pilot training e.g. Army, Navy or RAF careers